Preparing a new meal every single night can feel like a grind, but it does’t have to! Here are my tricks to make daily cooking easy.

 I often get asked if I disapprove of convenience items like pre-cut vegetables or jarred sauces.
 The answer is an emphatic no. It is more important to me that you get to eat together as a family than that you cook from scratch.
 Always.

-Do I hope that you will use the healthiest version of those pre-packaged items, sure, but if they are going to make it possible for you to get dinner on the table, do it.
-And, truth be told, there are some that I use myself when I don’t have the time to prepare them from scratch including pesto sauce, enchilada sauce, dumplings, and pre-shredded cheese (almost every week).
+Do I hope that you will use the healthiest version of those pre-packaged items, sure.
+But, if they are going to make it possible for you to get dinner on the table, do it.
+And, honestly, there are some that I use myself when I don’t have the time to prepare them from scratch including pesto sauce, enchilada sauce, dumplings, and pre-shredded cheese (almost every week).

 Teach Your Kids to Cook

 This is probably my favorite trick to make daily cooking easy because it is also teaching an essential life skill.
 The sooner your kids know how to cook, the sooner you will not have to do it all yourself.

 If you are not sure how to get started on getting them into the kitchen, check out my post on Getting Kids to Cook .
 Or try out my favorite online cooking school for kids (and partners who don’t know how to cook): Kids Cook Real Food (affiliate).

 I don’t know about you, but a lot of times I get in sort of a work-work-work mentality.
 I forget I can ask for help.
 Don’t be like me.
 Ask your partner, ask your kids, ask your babysitter.
 You can set them up with the Do Ahead and Delegate steps described above.
 Or you can just put them to work along side you.
 More hands make a lighter load.